Learning low-rank latent mesoscale structures in networks: Problem formulation and overview of theoretical results

 where $C > 0$ is a normalization constant.
-Injective motif sampling refers {to} the problem of sampling {a random} injective homomorphism $\x: F\hookrightarrow \G$ according to the {distribution} \eqref{eq:def_embedding_F_N_inj}.
+Injective motif sampling refers {to} the problem of sampling {a random} injective homomorphism $\x: F\hookrightarrow \G$ according to the distribution \eqref{eq:def_embedding_F_N_inj}.
 The probability distribution \eqref{eq:def_embedding_F_N_inj} is well-defined as long as there exists an injective homomorphism $\x: F \rightarrow \G$.
-For instance, if $F$ is a $k$-chain motif and $k$ is larger than the shortest-path diameter of $\G$, then there is no injective homomorphism $\x: F \rightarrow \G$ and the probability distribution \eqref{eq:def_embedding_F_N_inj} is not well-defined.
-As a special case of interest, for a symmetric and binary motif $F$ and a network $\G$, the distributions $\pi_{F\rightarrow \G}$ and $\pi_{F\hookrightarrow \G}$ are the uniform distribution among all homomorphisms $F\rightarrow \G$ and among all injective {homomorphisms} $F\hookrightarrow \G$, respectively.
+As a special case of interest, for a symmetric and binary motif $F$ and a network $\G$, the distributions $\pi_{F\rightarrow \G}$ and $\pi_{F\hookrightarrow \G}$ are the uniform distribution among all homomorphisms $F \rightarrow \G$ and among all injective {homomorphisms} $F\hookrightarrow \G$, respectively.
 That is,

 which is the case for all of our examples in the main manuscript.
-In Section~\ref{section:MCMC}, we discuss three Markov-chain Monte Carlo (MCMC) algorithms for motif sampling and propose corresponding algorithms for injective motif sampling by combining them with rejection sampling. } }
+In {Appendix}~\ref{section:MCMC}, we discuss three MCMC algorithms for motif sampling and propose corresponding algorithms for injective motif sampling by combining them with rejection sampling.